 God has blessed this church abundantly!
 We are growing!
 But our Pastor works 6 + days/week, is paid \$65,000 per year (salary plus housing allowance), and is covering for inadequate staffing in the office, janitorial, and property management areas.
 This is not healthy or sustainable for any pastor or church.
 Acting on the church's commitment to youth ministry, the Session has approved a deficit budget for 2018 to continue to fund our 40 hour/month Youth Director; this is not a sustainable solution to the opportunity we have been given to grow our youth ministries.
-Our Building and Grounds elder has identified \$100,000-\$200,000 of current need on the church campus, from broken windows in the sanctuary, to lack of disabled access to the sanctuary (and between sanctuary and restrooms), to a kitchen woefully inadequate for our youth REST cooks and our preschool tenant.
-Finally, the housing market is up, the 110 Tarry lease ends 2/28/18, and the Session has discerned that the congregation has come to a consensus that a sale of the property at this time is in the best interests of the church.
+Finally, our Building and Grounds elder has identified \$100,000-\$200,000 of current need on the church campus, from broken windows in the sanctuary, to lack of disabled access to the sanctuary (and between sanctuary and restrooms), to a kitchen woefully inadequate for our youth REST cooks and our preschool tenant.